aws-amplify/docs/js/start.md

 $ npm run serve
 ```

 To install Vue-specific Amplify UI components and the Amplify Vue plugin you can install the `aws-amplify-vue` package.
-See the [Vue Guide](https://aws-amplify.github.io/docs/js/vue){: target='_new'} for details and usage.
+See the [Vue Guide](https://aws-amplify.github.io/docs/js/vue) for details and usage.
 {: .callout .callout--action}

 </div>